noopkat/avrgirl-usbtinyisp/README.md

 |Adafruit Gemma v2|`gemma2`|
 |custom|`custom`|

 The `custom` programmer option is for any programmers that aren't on the list above, but still speak the usbtinyisp protocol.
-If you specify the programmer as `custom`, you'll need to also specify the vendor id and product id of the prorgammer using the `vid` and `pid` properties in your options.
+If you specify the programmer as `custom`, you'll need to also specify the vendor id and product id of the programmer using the `vid` and `pid` properties in your options. **Note: the pid and vid should be specified in stringifed decimal format, not hex!**

 Example: